alex-lt-kong/faster-csharp/README.md

 # faster-csharp

-Experiments that make C# faster
+Experiments that make C# faster with**OUT** optimizing the time complexity of algorithms.